Houston Dynamo FC: Shell Energy Stadium

-Aside from Major League Soccer and international soccer matches, the stadium also hosts Texas Southern University football, concerts, boxing matches, and much more.
-With its downtown location, the new stadium is now a part of a true Stadium District, which already features Minute Maid Park and Toyota Center, as well as other amenities and attractions such as the George R. Brown Convention Center, the Hilton Americas, Discovery Green, and Houston Pavilions.
+Aside from Major League Soccer and international soccer matches, the stadium also hosts Texas Southern University football, concerts, and much more.
+With its downtown location, the stadium is now a part of a true Stadium District, which features Daikin Park and Toyota Center, as well as other amenities and attractions such as the George R. Brown Convention Center, the Hilton Americas, Discovery Green, and Houston Pavilions.

 On June 13, 2019, it was announced that BBVA Compass Stadium was changing its name to BBVA Stadium following the sponsor's rebrand.

 During the second half of the 2021 season, BBVA Stadium was rebranded as PNC Stadium following PNC Financial Services' acquisition of BBVA USA in June 2021.

 On January 17, 2023, PNC Stadium became Shell Energy Stadium following Shell Energy and the Dynamo agreeing on a stadium naming rights deal reportedly worth $40 million over 8 years.
+Shell Energy Stadium has a capacity of 20,656.

 Houston Sports Park

-The training facility for the Dynamo first team and academy teams is located at the Houston Sports Park (HSP).
+The training facility for the Dynamo, Houston Dash and academy teams is located at the Houston Sports Park (HSP).
 Opened in 2011, the complex features seven soccer fields, field lighting, and parking.
 All of the fields feature Bermuda grass, except one that contains FieldTurf.
-One of the fields, entitled the Methodist Champions Field, is reserved exclusively for use by the Dynamo and visiting professional teams.
+Four fields are reserved exclusively for use by the Dynamo, Dash and visiting professional teams.
 The remaining fields are available for public rental.
-The training facility includes a Methodist Hospital physical therapy center and Athlete Training + Health Performance facility.
-The complex, located 10 miles south of PNC Stadium, was built through a partnership with the City of Houston.
+The training facility is located 10 miles south of Shell Energy Stadium and was built through a partnership with the City of Houston.

 Club culture

 Supporters

-The Dynamo enjoyed good fan support in its first season.
-Their first ever match attracted 25,462 fans against Colorado Rapids on April 2, 2006.
+The first ever match attracted 25,462 fans against Colorado Rapids on April 2, 2006, at Robertson Stadium.
 Attendance gradually declined throughout the remainder of the spring and summer months.
 During July and August, they played five matches at Robertson Stadium, and the average attendance for those matches was 10,348.

 The team's attendance figures received a boost on August 9 when they played a game against Los Angeles Galaxy in Houston's Reliant Stadium as part of a double-header, with the other game being an exhibition match between FC Barcelona and Mexican side Club América, which attracted a crowd of 70,550.
 Home attendance began to rise again as the weather cooled and the playoffs approached.

 For the 2006 season, they averaged 18,935 over the 16 regular season home games.
 Attendance remained high during their playoff run, where home attendance was 17,440 and 23,107 in games against Chivas USA and Colorado Rapids.
 Dynamo fans contributed greatly to the sell-out crowd of 22,427 in the 2006 MLS Cup, which was played about 275 miles (450 km) from Houston, in Frisco.

-There are currently three officially recognized supporter groups, El Batallón.
+There are four officially recognized supporter groups, El Batallón (est. 2006), Texian Army (est. 2006), Bandera Negra and The Surge.
 La Bateria and Brickwall Firm are former supporter groups.